-Agent activity, source quality, and human review states were hard to read in one place.
+Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Case study 01 / AI agent platform

-Scope turns agent operations into a clear command center.
+Scope brings AI agent operations into one inspectable command center.

-A management system for AI agents, search workflows, and operational knowledge, designed for teams that need visibility, control, and confidence.
+A management system for AI agents, search workflows, source evidence, and operational knowledge, designed for teams that need visibility without slowing review work.

 Overview

-A compact operating layer for teams managing AI agents at scale.
+An operating layer for teams managing AI agents, evidence, and review workflows at scale.

 AI operations leads, knowledge teams, support managers, and domain reviewers.